M.Ed. in Interdisciplinary STEM Education

 - A bachelor’s degree demonstrating appropriate preparation in STEM.

 - A current (within five years of application) Graduate Record (GRE) score of at least 291.
 The Miller Analogies Test (MAT) can be substituted for GRE scores.
 A minimum score of 396 on the MAT is required.

-- Complete a graduate application form (can also be completed online), and submit appropriate non-refundable application fee to: The Citadel Graduate College (CGC), Bond Hall Room 101.
+- Complete an application form online and submit appropriate non-refundable application fee to: The Citadel Graduate College (CGC), Bond Hall Room 101.

 The 34-credit hour MEd in Interdisciplinary STEM Education is organized into two areas – core and electives.
 The coursework will consist of nineteen (19) hours of core coursework and fifteen (15) hours of electives.
 Students will work with academic advisors to individualize the program based on their prior preparation and areas of interest.
 The curriculum is targeted for working professionals with coursework delivered online in asynchronous format, allowing students to progress through the program at their own pace.

 - EDUC 543 - Teaching, Learning and Assessing with Technology